SaiManasaVedantam/Expert-Systems-Solution-for-Disease-Detection-with-Big-Data-Management/README.md

 #### For Mac:
 1. Navigate to env —> cd env
-2. Activate the virtual environment —> Source env/bin/activate —> Before the username, you should see (env)
+2. Activate the virtual environment —> source env/bin/activate —> Before the username, you should see (env)
 3. Now back to project folder —> cd ..

 #### For Windows: